art-suite/art-ery/README.md

   * You can put anything in props.data and almost anything in props itself.
   * Recommendation: If the field is one of the defined @fields, it goes in data.
 Else, put it in props.
   * Why?
 To make filters as re-usable as possible, they need to make assumptions about your request-props and response-props.

+* What do you mean by "Nearly" pure-functional?

+  * To facilitate more complex sub-request patterns, each root-request has a mutable `context` object for shared state across all sub-requests.
+This is useful for functionality such as caching sub-requests.
+Keeping all context attached to the root request rather than somewhere else ensures we can have any number of request in flight simultaneously.
+In general, only advanced filter-developers should touch the context object.
+Almost everything you'll ever need to do can be done in a pure-functional way with normal filters and handlers.